arrow2nd/twnyan/docs/en/commands/user.md

 twnyan ur {<User Name / Tweet Number> [Count] | <Command>}
 ```

-- The `@` in the user name can be omitted.
+- The `@` in the user name can be omitted
-- If count is omitted, the default value in the configuration file is specified.
+- If count is omitted, the default value in the configuration file is specified

 ## Command